-Our agreement with Mr. Balmuth provides that if his employment is terminated without cause, he resigns for good reason, or his employment terminates due to disability, he would be entitled to continued payment of his then current salary through the remaining term of his employment agreement.
-He would also be entitled to continued payment of an annual bonus through the remainder of the agreement term, with the bonus amount being determined by the greater of his bonus for the year prior to his termination or the bonus he would have earned for the year of his termination had his employment continued, but in any case not to exceed 100% of his target bonus for whichever of those two years has the lesser target bonus.
-In addition, all of Mr. Balmuth's stock options would vest in full, and he would vest in a pro rata portion of his restricted stock awards based on the number of full months of his employment between each award's grant date and his termination of employment.
+Our agreement with Mr. Balmuth provides that if his employment is terminated without cause, if he resigns for good reason, or if his employment terminates due to disability, he would be entitled to continued payment of his then current salary through the remaining term of his employment agreement.
+He would also be entitled to continued payment of an annual bonus through the remainder of the agreement term, with the bonus amount based on the annual bonus that would have been earned had he not been terminated, but in any case not to exceed 100% of his target bonus.
+In addition, all of Mr. Balmuth's stock options would vest in full, all performance share awards would vest in full based on actual achievement of the performance goals, all restricted shares earned through performance share awards would vest in full, and his restricted stock would vest on a pro rata basis.

 If Mr. Balmuth's employment agreement expires as a result of its non-renewal, he would be entitled to any compensation and benefits earned through the date of expiration.
-In addition, he would vest in a pro rata portion of his restricted stock awards.
+In addition, he would vest in a pro rata portion of his restricted stock awards and performance share awards.
 His stock options would cease to vest as of his employment termination date.
 He would also be entitled to receive an annual bonus for the completed fiscal year as if he was employed at the time the bonus was paid under the Incentive Compensation Plan.

 If Mr. Balmuth is terminated for cause, resigns voluntarily other than for good reason, or dies, he would be entitled to payment of salary through the termination date and any bonus that was fully earned prior to the termination date.
-The vesting of his stock options would cease as of the termination date, and any unvested restricted stock awards would be forfeited.
+The vesting of his stock options would cease as of the termination date, and any unvested restricted stock awards and performance share awards would be forfeited.

-In addition to the payments and benefits described above, under the terms of his employment agreement, Mr. Balmuth and his spouse will continue to be eligible for certain Company-paid benefits until their respective deaths, regardless of the reason for Mr. Balmuth's termination of employment.
-These benefits include executive medical, dental, vision and mental health insurance, life insurance, accidental death and dismemberment insurance, travel insurance, group excess personal liability insurance, estate planning expense reimbursements and certain "matching contributions" (as that term is defined in his agreement).
+In addition to the payments and benefits described above, under the terms of his employment agreement, Mr. Balmuth will continue to be eligible for certain Company-paid benefits until death, regardless of the reason for Mr. Balmuth's termination of employment.
+These benefits include executive medical, dental, vision and behavioral health insurance, life insurance, accidental death and dismemberment insurance, travel insurance, group excess personal liability insurance, estate planning expense reimbursements and certain "matching contributions" (as that term is defined in his agreement).
+In addition, Mr. Balmuth's spouse is entitled to medical insurance for so long as Mr. Balmuth remains married and employed by the Company.

-If the Company undergoes a change in control, the term of Mr. Balmuth's employment agreement will continue until the later of the date two years after the change in control or the expiration of the agreement's then current term.
+If the Company undergoes a change in control, the term of Mr. Balmuth's employment agreement will continue until the later of two years after the change in control or the expiration of the agreement's then current term.
 Mr. Balmuth would be entitled to continued payment of his then current salary and annual bonus during this period.
 In addition to these payments, Mr. Balmuth would receive as additional salary the sum of \$1,500,000 per year for two years after the effective date of the change in control or until he dies or is terminated for cause.
-All shares of restricted stock held by Mr. Balmuth would become fully vested, and all unvested stock options held by Mr. Balmuth would either be assumed by the acquiring or successor corporation or become fully vested as described below under "Applicable Terms of Equity Award Plans."
+All shares of restricted stock awards and performance share awards held by Mr. Balmuth would become fully vested, the target number of performance share awards would vest in full and all unvested stock options held by Mr. Balmuth would either be assumed by the acquiring or successor corporation or become fully vested as described below under "Applicable Terms of Equity Award Plans".